netdata/netdata/docs/GettingStarted.md

 # Getting started guide

 Thanks for installing Netdata!
-In this guide, we'll walk you through the first steps you should take after getting Netdata installed.
+In this guide, we'll quickly walk you through the first steps you should take after getting Netdata installed.

 Netdata can collect thousands of metrics in real-time without any configuration but there are a few things you can do, like extending the history, to make Netdata work best for your particular needs.